Spartan army: Spartan education

 The Spartan public education system, the agoge, trained the mind as well as the body.
 Spartans were not only literate but admired for their intellectual culture and poetry.
 Socrates said the "most ancient and fertile homes of philosophy among the Greeks are Crete and Sparta, where are found more sophists than anywhere on earth."
 The state provided public education for girls and boys, and consequently, the literacy rate was higher in Sparta than in other Greek city-states.
 In education, the Spartans gave sports the most emphasis.

+The agoge (Ancient Greek: ἀγωγή, romanized: agōgḗ in Attic Greek, or ἀγωγά, agōgá in Doric Greek) was the training program prerequisite for Spartiate (citizen) status.
+Spartiate-class boys entered it at age seven, and would stop being a student of the agoge at age 21.
+It was considered violent by the standards of the day, and was sometimes fatal.
+Those who survived to the final stage (and around the age of 18 to 19) would have the chance to be selected into the Crypteia.

 Self-discipline, not kadavergehorsam (mindless obedience), was the goal of Spartan education.
 Sparta placed the values of liberty, equality, and fraternity at the center of their ethical system.
 These values applied to every full Spartan citizen, immigrant, merchant, and even to the helots, but not the dishonored.
 Helots are unique in the history of slavery in that, unlike traditional slaves, they were allowed to keep and gain wealth.
 For example, they could keep half of their agricultural produce and presumably could also accumulate wealth by selling them.
 There are known to have been occasions that a helot with enough money could purchase their freedom from the state.